 These are only meant as examples.
 Actual eligibility for any condition cannot be determined until a claim is submitted.

 Your dog is constantly licking its paws pre-policy, enrolls, and is later diagnosed with allergies.
 Are the allergies eligible for coverage?

 No, the allergies are considered pre-existing and are not covered.
 The incessant licking pre-policy is a clinical symptom that your dog has allergies.

-You enroll your cat who develops a sarcoma mass on their back during the policy waiting period.
+You enroll your cat who develops a sarcoma mass on their back right after sign up but before your policy’s effective date.
 Is the sarcoma eligible for coverage?

 No, the sarcoma is considered pre-existing and is not covered.
-That mass, and any future sarcomas are considered pre-existing because it occurred during the waiting period.
+That mass, and any future sarcomas are considered pre-existing because it occurred before the policy went into effect.